 California-based writer Amarnath Ravva has performed at LACMA, Machine Project, the MAK Center at the Schindler House, New Langton Arts, the Hammer Museum, USC, Pomona, CalArts, and the Sorbonne.
 In addition to his writing practice, he is a member of the site specific ambient music supergroup Ambient Force 3000 and for the past eight years he has helped run and curate events at Betalevel, a venue for social experimentation and hands-on culture located in Los Angeles’ Chinatown.
 He holds a B.A. from U.C.
 Berkeley and an M.F.A. from CalArts, where he was awarded an interdisciplinary grant to help support his documentary work in South India.

-“In this book words that are usually strangers to each other are invited into the same paragraph.
-They look at each other carefully and the cluster of English words seated politely and obediently around the Telugu makes room for them.
+“In this book, words that are usually strangers to each other are invited into the same paragraph.
+They look at each other carefully, and the cluster of English words seated politely and obediently around the Telugu makes room for them.
 Now a bit of chatter begins.
 The words like the way the atmosphere is charged by a free exchange of vocabulary.
-This is what is meant to happen in our world at its best.
-Truly American Canyon is an original and exemplary piece of work.” —Fanny Howe
+This is what is meant to happen in our world at its best.” —Fanny Howe

 Amarnath Ravva news